The 5×5—Questioning basic assumptions in the cyber domain

 “I never found value in the abstract nature of that conversation when it came to state-on-state conflict and the potential for war.
 That being said, there are versions of ‘the offense is dominant’ that are fairly core philosophical approaches to structuring systems against threats, including ‘assume breach’ and ‘zero trust,’ that make productive use of that assumption to establish policy.”

-Meg King, strategic and national security advisor to the Wilson Center CEO and president; director of the Science and Technology Innovation Program, Woodrow Wilson International Center for Scholars:
+Meg King, director of the Science and Technology Innovation Program, Woodrow Wilson International Center for Scholars:

 “That’s not the right question.
 A better one would be what ratio of offensive and defensive measures should a country deploy in cyberspace?
 The answer: It depends.
 Many in policy circles have suggested that a good offense is the best defense.
 As in sports, that idea presumes one must only outscore opponents.
 But, as basketball fans and anyone who has tuned into news about the SolarWinds hack know, we will never be able to block all the possible shots taken (or rid our networks of all vulnerabilities from which our computer systems may suffer).
 And sometimes the game just won’t go our way.
 For certain adversaries, the offensive-heavy strategy may make sense.
 But for other, scrappier ones, it may not.
 As the cyber playing field levels, more nation states are getting in the game.
 And, in that case, a good defense is a good offense.
 What we need is a clearly defined and nimble strategy for a variety of cyber-capable opponents.”